 The second wrong tactic is ultra-leftist workerist rank-and-fileism and its modern variant, “build-your-own-labour-movement” groups and individuals.
 The “build-your-owns” differ in the shrillness of their rhetoric and in whether to stand for union positions, etc, but the effect is to leave existing bureaucratic leaderships and structures intact whilst “saving their own souls” by being more ultra-left (and ineffectual) than everyone else.
 It basically rests on a pessimistic, petit-bourgeois, lack of confidence in the ability of the working class to fight the employers and to do anything about the treachery of their own leadership in the trade unions and labour movement in general at the same time.

-A version of this abstentionism is the “build your own labour movement” line pursued by the Workers Press before they collapsed in disarray, the International Communist Party, who are for smashing the trade unions (together with the Tories, Blairites and BNP), many within Scargill’s Socialist Labour Party, etc. Often there is a “live and let live” tacit agreement between many workerist rank-and-filers and the “build-your-owns” and the bureaucracy where these blame the working class for not being super-militant and thereby provide a get-out for the bureaucracy who would fight if only the masses would!
+A version of this abstentionism is the “build your own labour movement” line pursued by the Workers Press before they collapsed in disarray, the International Communist Party (now the international group the UCFI, David North-led SEPs represented online by the WSWS), who are for smashing the trade unions (together with the Tories, Blairites and BNP), many within Scargill’s Socialist Labour Party, etc. Often there is a “live and let live” tacit agreement between many workerist rank-and-filers and the “build-your-owns” and the bureaucracy where these blame the working class for not being super-militant and thereby provide a get-out for the bureaucracy who would fight if only the masses would!
 The ranks of the working class understand immediately that they need a leadership to fight the capitalists and are obliged to accept the leadership they have if another is not offered.

 We must establish at what stage we are in the process of Trotskyist regroupment.
 Whilst we have a programme for an orientation to all who call themselves Trotskyists and other centrists we must realise that the prime task today is left Trotskyist regroupment.
 We must get together a critical mass for intervention in the class struggle before we can have any appreciable effect on the larger centrists groups of Trotskyist origin, let alone others.
 Therefore we need to be very organisationally flexible whilst maintaining programmatic inflexibility.